facebook

 Old Sugarlands

-Park at Sugarlands Visitor Center and ask directions to this trailhead.
-The first two miles of this trail offer a glimpse of the old Sugarlands community which pre-dated the national park.
-A 6.2 mile loop hike can be achieved by combining Old Sugarlands Trail and Two-mile Branch Trail.
+Park at Sugarlands Visitor Center, and you'll easily find the trailhead.
+The first 2 miles of this trail offer a glimpse of the old Sugarlands community, which predates the national park.
+A 6.2 mile loop hike can be achieved by combining Old Sugarlands Trail and Twomile Branch Trail.

 Woody House

-Follow the Rough Fork Trail from the end of Cataloochee Road 1.0 mile to the Woody place and its 1880’s home.
+Follow the Rough Fork Trail from the end of Cataloochee Road for about 1.0 mile to reach the Woody place and its 1880’s home.

 • Always bring water.